ubihere/yolov5/README.md

 <br>
 <p>
+This version of yolov5 was forked by Eve Myadze-Pike on 3/17/22.

 YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents <a href="https://ultralytics.com">Ultralytics</a>
  open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
 </p>